Meet the Team

 Recruitment

-My research is focused on the human gut microbiome, which consists of trillions of bacteria, viruses and fungi!
-I am specifically researching how these microbes interact with the human immune system to trigger disease.
+I am a first-gen PhD student studying the human gut microbiome, which consists of trillions of bacteria, viruses and fungi!
+I am specifically researching how many bacteria live in our gut and interact with our immune system.
 Outside of school, I love to figure skate, garden and play with my pup Winnie.

 Mai Dvorak